kayreeder/elist_analysis/README.md

 - **Maximize holiday momentum:**
   Concentrate marketing campaigns and ad budgets in **Q4 (Nov–Dec)** when TechHaven typically sees about a **22+% sales lift**.
 - **Boost slower months:**
-  Launch **mid-year promotions** or loyalty offers to lift activity during the May–July slowdown.
+ Launch mid-year promotions or loyalty offers to counter the **May–July** slowdown, where **MoM sales growth averages only ~2%**.

 <h4>Product Performance</h4>

 - **Diversify beyond best-sellers:**
-  Develop mid-tier or complementary products to reduce reliance on the top three SKUs.
+  Develop mid-tier or complementary products to reduce reliance on the top three SKUs, which currently account for **~85% of total sales**.
 - **Build on Apple’s brand power:**
-  Offer **bundled packages** to raise AOV and cross-sell effectively.
+  Offer **bundled packages** to raise AOV and cross-sell effectively as Apple products make up **50% of all sales** and **48% of total orders**.
 - **Refine low performers:**
-  Reevaluate weak products such as older webcams or headphones for redesign, replacement, or retirement.
+  Reevaluate weak products such as the Samsung Webcam and Bose Headphones for redesign, replacement, or retirement as they hardly contribute to total sales **(0-1%)**.

 </td>
 <td width="48%" valign="top">